 Accountants generally charge less for company accounts and advice because there is less work to undertake.
-You just need to complete a profit and loss account rather than a balance sheet and cash flow (although it's worth preparing these last 2 on a regular basis to manage your business).
+You just need to complete a profit and loss account rather than a balance sheet and cash flow (although it's worth preparing these last two on a regular basis to manage your business).

-It may also be quite difficult to get larger jobs not only because large corporations have many staff that can work on tenders and offers but because most organisations won't work with a business that only has a staff of one.
-It can also be time consuming following up on tenders that ultimately don't come to fruition.
+It may also be quite difficult to get larger jobs.
+Not only because large corporations have many staff that can work on tenders and offers, but because most organisations won't work with a business that only has a staff of one.
+It can also be time-consuming following up on tenders that ultimately don't come to fruition.

 Tax VAT and Liability

-Sole traders still need to properly account for all sales, expenses and profits for any income tax and national insurance liabilities on a yearly basis.
+Sole traders still need to properly account for all sales, expenses and profits for any income tax and National Insurance liabilities on a yearly basis.
 The VAT rules still apply if the turnover of the business exceeds the limit set by HMRC.

 As mentioned above, a sole trading business has unlimited personal liability rather than the liability forming against a company and their directors.
 If the business can't pay its creditors they may have to sell their personal assets to meet their demands, such as their house.